 POW-r or Psychoacoustically Optimized Wordlength Reduction

 Type 1: Type 1 POW-r dithering is often used for low-dynamic range mixes, reminiscent of extremely compressed pop or rock.
-No signal shaping is used, which means the noise that’s introduced has not been affected with an EQ curve.
+No signal shaping is used, which means the noise that’s introduced has not been affected by an EQ curve.
 In different words, that is noise with a flat frequency response.

-POW-r 1 dither is used for music with out a vital dynamic range.
+POW-r 1 dither is used for music without a vital dynamic range.

 Type 2: Type 2 POW-r dithering is often used for speech.
-It consists of noise-shaping/equalization that attenuates the noise on the 2kHz space and amplifies it within the 14kHz are and upward.
+It consists of noise-shaping/equalization that attenuates the noise on the 2kHz space and amplifies it within the 14kHz area and upward.
 This shaping is used to make sure the noise added continues to be efficient in masking quantization distortion, however not itself perceivable.

 Type 3: Type 3 POW-r dithering is used for extremely dynamic recordings, like orchestral music.
 Like type 2, noise shaping is used, nonetheless, the extent to which certain frequencies are attenuated and amplified is way better.
 Primarily the EQ curve applied to the noise is larger.

-The Terms ‘None,’ ‘Moderate’ and ‘Ultra’ below the shaping tab of most industrial limiter plugins refers back to the quantity of noise shaping that happens.
+The Terms ‘None,’ ‘Moderate’ and ‘Ultra’ below the shaping tab of most industrial limiter plugins refer back to the quantity of noise shaping that happens.
 Because the names may suggest average moderately shapes the dither, whereas ultra extra significantly alters the signal.

-Usually, this shaping attenuates the noise within the 2kHz are and amplifies the upper frequencies of the noise.
+Usually, this shaping attenuates the noise within the 2kHz area and amplifies the upper frequencies of the noise.
 This happens in a similar way to the way it was detailed above, when discussing type 2 and type 3 POW-r dithering.

-Rounding and truncating
+Rounding and Truncating

-Think about we have to change 24-bit information into 16-bit ones.
+Think about whether we have to change 24-bit information into 16-bit ones.
 To make them match, all the knowledge from the unique 24-bit audio information has to enter the 16-bit spaces.

-Which means one thing has to get left behind.
+This means one thing has to get left behind.
 However, how will you do the least damage?